wfoody/GoodTutor/README.md

 * React Boostrap
 <!-- USAGE EXAMPLES -->
 ## Usage
-* In this web application, tutors are able to share their knowledge and availability for assistance.
-As for students,they are able to register, choose specific tutor depending their needs, and review previous tutors history.
+* With GoodTutor, tutors are able to share their time and knowledge to help students who need extra assistance.
+After students select a time to meet from the tutor's availability, they will receive an automatic email response from us to let we know we have them booked.
+Your tutor will email you with the link you'll use to meet for your lesson.
 ## Videos and Screenshots
 <p>goodtutor Overview</p>